Project members

 O-GlcNAcylation and Metabolic Diseases

-Our previous work has shown that O-GlcNAcylation can participate in the phenomenon of gluco-lipotoxicity at the hepatic and beta-pancreatic cell levels (Kuo et al., 2008; Guinez et al., 2011; Fardini et al., 2014; Filhoulaud et al., 2019) in particular by modifying the activity of transcription factors such as FoxO1 and ChREBP.
+Our previous work has shown that O-GlcNAcylation can participate in the phenomenon of gluco-lipotoxicity in hepatic and beta-pancreatic cells (Kuo et al., 2008; Guinez et al., 2011; Fardini et al., 2014; Filhoulaud et al., 2019), in particular by modifying the activity of transcription factors such as FoxO1 and ChREBP.
 While excess O-GlcNAcylation can have deleterious effects on certain diabetic complications (Issad et al., 2010), several studies suggest that O-GlcNAcylation also has protective effects on inflammatory processes and various cellular stresses (Baudoin and Issad, 2015).
 Using animal models with targeted OGT deletions, we are currently studying the role of O-GlcNAcylation in the macrophage and liver cell.

 O-GlcNAcylation and cancer